 About sepsis and the UK Sepsis Trust

 Sepsis is a life-threatening condition in which the body’s response to an infection causes damage to tissues and organs.
-It affects more than 250,000 adults and children in the UK every year, claiming 52,000 lives – that’s more than any cancer!
-Two thirds of survivors suffer life-changing after-effects, yet, despite the shocking statistics, awareness of sepsis is far too low.
+It affects at least 245,000 adults and children in the UK every year, claiming at least 48,000 lives!
+Forty per cent of survivors suffer life-changing after-effects, yet, despite the shocking statistics, awareness of sepsis is far too low.

-The UK Sepsis Trust (UKST) is a charity founded in 2012 by world-leading sepsis expert and NHS consultant Dr Ron Daniels.
-Its mission is to save lives and improve outcomes for survivors of sepsis.
+The UK Sepsis Trust (UKST) is a charity founded in 2012 by renowned expert and NHS consultant Dr Ron Daniels.
+Its mission is to end preventable deaths from sepsis and improve outcomes for survivors of sepsis.